UrbsLab/LCS-Visualization-Pipeline/README.md

 You can run them all from the LCSDIVE folder.

 ## AnalysisPhase1.py
 This file runs ExSTraCS training on your dataset, and is the first file to run on a new dataset.
-If you have already completed ExSTraCS training from some other pipeline, you should use **AnalysisPhase1_pretrained.py** or **AnalysisPhase1_fromstreamline.py** instead.
+If you have already completed ExSTraCS training from some other pipeline, you should use **AnalysisPhase1_fromstreamline.py** if you have a STREAMLINE run of ExSTraCS or **AnalysisPhase1_pretrained.py** in you have some othe run of ExSTraCS instead.
 There exists a few command line arguments:

 | Argument | Description | Default |
 | ---------- | --------------------  | ---------- |